graphprotocol/graph-improvement-proposals/gips/0001-gip-process.md

 # After submitting a proposal

 Publishing a GIP does not guarantee inclusion in the protocol.
 Protocol upgrades are implemented via decentralized governance, while the GIP Process is geared towards surfacing and building legitimacy for valuable protocol upgrades that can be considered in that process.
-Multiple GIPs may be bundled together into a release and be voted on as a single Graph Governance Proposal (GGP).
+Multiple GIPs may be bundled together into a release and be voted on as a single Graph Governance Proposal (GGP - more on this [below](#getting-a-proposal-accepted-by-the-council)).

 GGPs may also include protocol upgrades that did not go through the GIP Process, such as bugs that were reported as responsible security disclosures, or enhancements that were too minor to justify a full-fledged GIP.